 How soon can I return to my regular activities?

 After a heart attack, you will want to go back to your regular life.
 This especially can be true if you spent time in the hospital.
 However, the answer depends on your normal routine and the condition of your heart.
 It’s important to start slowly to give your heart a chance to heal.
 Your doctor will talk to you about when you can be active again and what you should do.
 Do not return to any kind of exercise without talking to your doctor first.
 It also is important to sign up for a cardiac rehabilitation program.
 This monitors your blood pressure, heart rate, and heartbeat as you exercise.

 When can I go back to work?

-The amount of time you are off from work will depend on the condition of your heart and how strenuous or stressful your work is.
+The amount of time you are off from work varies.
+It depends on your heart health and how active and stressful your job is.
 You may have to make some changes in how you do your job.
-If your job is too hard on your heart, you may have to change jobs, at least for a short time.
+Or if work is too hard on your heart, you might have to switch jobs, at least for a short time.

 Can I have sex?

 After having a heart attack, you should wait 2 to 3 weeks before having sex again.
 As with other types of activity, you may need to start out slow.

 There are steps you can take to recover from a heart attack and preventing another one in the future.
 This is known as “secondary prevention.”
 First, make sure you understand your type of heart disease.
 Your doctor will tell you risk factors and how to help prevent future damage to your heart.
 Then, follow the tips below for a healthy lifestyle.